Lifelike robots made in Hong Kong meant to win over humans

 Akin to an animated mannequin, she seems as much a product of his background in theatrics as an example of advanced technology.

 "You're talking to me right now, which is very 'Blade Runner,' no?"
-Sophia said during a recent visit to Hanson Robotics' headquarters in a suburban Hong Kong science park, its home since shortly after Hanson relocated here in 2013.
+Sophia said during a recent visit to Hanson Robotics' headquarters in a suburban Hong Kong science park, its home since soon after Hanson moved to the city in 2013.

 "Do you ever look around you and think, 'Wow I'm living in a real world science fiction novel?'" she asked.
 "Is it weird to be talking to a robot right now?"